The Second Sunday of the Year (B)

 My brothers and sisters, we know that the Eucharist is central to our life and faith and that without priests we cannot have the Eucharist.
 Who will celebrate the Mass for future generations?
 Who will absolve sins in the Lord’s name?
 Who will anoint the sick?
 Who will accompany us on our final journey?

-Each of us needs to double our efforts and prayers to encourage young men to follow after Jesus Christ as his priests.
+Each of us must redouble our efforts and prayers to encourage young men to follow after Jesus Christ as his priests.
 Priests do not simply fall out of heaven; they come from within families.
-Could it be that the Lord is calling your son to the priesthood?
+Could it be that the Lord is calling your son, your grandson, your nephew, friend or neighbor to the priesthood?
 If he is, encourage him to respond generously and courageously.

 It is true that a priestly life is not always easy, but no life is; even married life has its struggles and hardships.
-“The Lord’s ways are not easy, but we are not made for ease.”
+We must always remember that “the Lord’s ways are not easy,” and “we are not made for ease.”
 We are made, rather, for virtue, for growth in holiness, which always involves a certain amount of difficulty as we die more and more to our desires and passions.
 For some, holiness is attained through marriage or the single life; for others, holiness is attained through a life of priestly service.
 In the end, holiness always leads to joy, for it is the will of God for us in Christ Jesus.

-In the end, the question that all young men must ask is not so much, “What do I want from life,” but “What does not God want from my life; what does God want me to do?”
-If the answer is to follow him as did Andrew, Peter and John, if the answer is to be one of his priests, then that young man should lose his feet and be swept up in the great adventure of Jesus Christ.
+The question that all young men must ask is not so much, “What do I want from life,” but “What does not God want from my life; what does God want me to do?”
+This is the question parents must pose to their children.
+If the answer is to be one of his priests, then that young man should lose his feet and be swept up in the great adventure of Jesus Christ.
+He should find in his family and friends all of the support and encouragement he will need to do so.
+Let us say to them, “Do not be afraid; from now on you will be catching men.”
+Amen!